jl99888/LEOTP/README.md

 ./appmid
 ./appclient -c clientip -s serverip
 ````
 Supposing the topology of an entire link is $h1-gs1-m1-m2-\cdots-mk-gs2-h2$, where h1 and h2 are endpoints, gs1 and gs2 are ground stations, and m1~mk are LEO satellites.
-First, run `appmid` on all ground stations and satellites to enable segmented transport control.
+First, run `appmid` on all ground stations and satellites to enable segmented transmission control.
 Then, run `appserver` on h2 to start server program.
-Last, run `appclient` to request data from the server. we assume the default ip addresses of the client and the sever are 10.0.1.1 and 10.0.100.2 respectively.
+At last, run `appclient` to request data from the server. we assume the default ip addresses of the client and the sever are 10.0.1.1 and 10.0.100.2 respectively.
 When running on your own testbed or simulation environment, use `-c` and `-s` options to configure those addresses correctly.

 4. Further usage: